 Bridging the Gap & Building Trust Between African American Clergy and Mental Health Professionals

-Bridging the Gap & Building Trust Between African American Clergy and Mental Health Professionals has been approved by NBCC for NBCC credit.
+Bridging the Gap & Building Trust Between African American Clergy and Mental Health Professionals has been approved by the National Board for Certified Counselors (NBCC) for 2 NBCC credits.
 Brooks Consulting & Training Solutions, LLC is solely responsible for all aspects of the program.
-NBCC Approval No. SP-4866.

 Bridging the Gap & Building Trust Between African American Clergy and Mental Health Professionals